Challenges faced by Indian startups

 5. Accelerators and incubators: In exchange for equity, these organizations offer startups funding, guidance, and resources.

-6. Bank Loans: Loans from banks and other financial institutions are another option for startups, but these loans may require collateral or a strong credit history.
+6. Bank Loans: Loans from banks and other financial institutions are another option for startups; however, these loans often require collateral or a strong credit history.

 Tips for securing funding